INTEGRATION

 1 day - CP

-An example scenario: A hotel merchant would like to send an incremental authorization after the initial Pre-Authorization, when a client has used additional paid services.
+For example, A hotel merchant would like to send an incremental authorization after the initial Pre-Authorization when a client has used additional paid services.

 Address Verification Service

-The Address Verification Service (AVS) is a functionality provided by card networks and issuers to merchants in order to detect suspicious credit card transactions and prevent credit card fraud.
+The Address Verification Service (AVS) is a functionality provided by card networks and issuers to merchants to detect suspicious credit card transactions and prevent credit card fraud.

 Silverflow offers Address Verification Services (AVS) functionality on the platform.
-AVS is a tool that allows merchants and acquirers, especially those operating in an e-commerce environment, to compare various subfields such as postal code, name, address, email and phone number provided by the customer at the point of sale with cardholder information on file with the issuer.
-When used correctly, AVS can lead to a signification improvement in authorization rate, and is commonly used in the US, the UK and Canada.
+AVS is a tool that allows merchants and acquirers, especially those operating in an e-commerce environment, to compare various subfields such as postal code, name, address, email, and phone number provided by the customer at the point of sale with cardholder information on file with the issuer.
+When used correctly, AVS can significantly improve authorization rate and is commonly used in the US, the UK, and Canada.

 How to Use AVS with Silverflow

-1. Ensure you are collecting the cardholder's billing address as part of the checkout process.
+1. Ensure you collect the cardholder's billing address as part of the checkout process.

 2. When calling the POST/charges endpoint as part of the authorization flow, ensure that optional field avs:true